koromodako/landlocked/README.md

     grep '^/'
 ```

-What about a system-wide preloaded Landlock plugin?
+What about a system-wide preloaded LSO?
 The _one LSO to rule all DLEs_ scenario can be implemented thanks to `/etc/ld.so.preload`.
 This configuration file instructs the dynamic loader to preload our LSO in every userland process, even root's processes.
 When using this technique, note that already running processes based on DLEs are not affected by system-wide preloading.
 Beware of this technique, depending on your LSO, doing this may have a significant impact on overall system performance.

 ## LSO Use Cases